SKIP & STEWIE

 Welcome Romany Skip!

-MCD4D’s new member arrived safely on Manx shores on Tuesday 29th November; traveling from Darwen, Blackburn, Skip was brought to the Island by Ms Angela Murray, who very generously donated her time/ horsebox and half the travel costs so we could get him here and into work for the Charity as soon as possible.
-Skip is a black and white, 6year old Gelding, who has been providing carriage rides and riding at a petting farm called ‘Wellybobs’!
+MCD4D’s new member arrived safely on Manx shores on Tuesday 29th November 2016; traveling from Darwen, Blackburn, Skip was brought to the Island by Ms Angela Murray, who very generously donated her time/ horsebox and half the travel costs so we could get him here and into work for the Charity as soon as possible.
+Skip is a black and white, 6 year old Gelding, who has been providing carriage rides and riding at a petting farm called ‘Wellybobs’!
 He was assessed by our Regional RDA Carriage driving Assessor, Ms Margaret Brockie, as suitable for purpose, and following a successful vetting, purchased by the Charity.
-Skip will be resident at Ballavartyn Stables, whereby initially, the Coaches will drive and handle him, assisted by the volunteers; then he will be assessed in the vehicles (purpose built carriages) prior to our general members driving him.
+Skip will be resident at Ballavartyn Stables.
 We all welcome Skip to the MCD4D family.
+Over the past 12 months Skip has proven to be a master of his trade and loves his work.

-Stewie, our newest member arrived safely on Island in June, having come from the Birmingham area.
-He will join MCD4D in August, having spent four weeks in quarantine at Ballavartyn.
-Stewie will be assessed by Ms Margaret Brockie on her next visit to see if he is suitable for RDA work.
+Stewie, our newest member arrived safely on Island in June 2017, having come from the Birmingham area.
+He will join the MCD4D team after his assessment by Ms Margaret Brockie on her next visit to see if he is suitable for RDA work.

 Stewie being of 14hh will be pulling the Hartland carriage which is a four wheeler and can carry four people, but more often would be only two persons, the coach and the Driver, and occasionally might have a carer should the Driver wish to have one with them!

-We also have the loan of two horses and one pony.
+We also have on permanent loan one horse.

 Teddy, at 14.1hh, is owned by Mrs Suzanne Colquitt, and is a Ride and Drive Gelding.
 Teddy has been driving with MCD4D for the past 12 months, and is very much a gentle giant; Teddy was one of our MCD4D equine ambassadors at the 2016 Southern District Agricultural Show.